BD2KGenomics/conductor/README.rst

 * Alpha-quality
 * Uses Spark, not Yarn/MapReduce
 * Lack of unit tests
-* Hard-coded task and block size of 64MB
 * Destination must be a full ``hdfs://`` URL, the ``fs.default.name`` property is ignored
 * On failure, temporary files may be left around